Dried fruit: Dehydration methods

 People have practiced food preservation since ancient times.
 Many folktales describe ways of preserving foods in one way or another according to local and cultural traditions.
-Dehydration Methods help to prevent food from spoilage and to maintain it for a longer period of time while keeping it suitable for consumption.
-Reducing the amount of water in fruits helps prevent bacteria, yeast or fungi from growing on them.
+Dehydration methods help to prevent food from spoilage and to maintain it for a longer period of time while keeping it suitable for consumption.
+Reducing the amount of water in fruits helps prevent growth of bacteria, yeast or fungi.
 There are several processes that can be used in the production of dried fruit, each of which affects its appearance, rehydration properties, and nutrients differently.
 These drying processes include sun drying, tray (air) drying, freeze drying, and vacuum microwave drying.
-Each process has its own benefits and disadvantages.
+Each process has advantages and disadvantages.

 Sun drying

-This process uses sun-exposure as its thermal source, combined with natural airflow.
-It is also a traditional drying method to reduce the moisture of fruits by spreading under the sun.
-Warmer temperatures evaporate the moisture and lower humidity allows moisture to move quickly from the fruit to the air.
-However, there are many disadvantages associated such as the longer time required to dry, hot climate and daylight, and risk of invasion by animals and unwanted microorganisms.
+This process uses sun exposure as its thermal source, combined with natural airflow.
+It is also a traditional drying method to reduce the moisture of fruits by spreading them under the sun.
+Warmer temperatures evaporate the moisture, and lower humidity allows moisture to move quickly from the fruit to the air.
+However, there are many disadvantages associated with it, such as the longer time required to dry, the hot climate and daylight, and risk of invasion by animals and unwanted microorganisms.

 Tray drying

-A tray dryer is similar to a convection drier, which is placed in enclosed insulated chambers and trays on top of each other in the tray.
-Input materials are batch fed, placed in trays and loaded into ovens for drying.
-Dryers are used in processing where drying and heating is an important part of the industrial manufacturing process, like dried fruits.
-Tray drying means dehydrating small pieces of fruits from a source of hot dry air or the sun until it is dry enough to store at ambient temperature with minimal spoilage.
+A tray dryer is similar to a convection drier, which is placed in enclosed, insulated chambers and trays on top of each other in the tray.
+Input materials are batch-fed, placed in trays, and loaded into ovens for drying.
+Dryers are used in processing where drying and heating are important parts of the industrial manufacturing process, like dried fruits.
+Tray drying means dehydrating small pieces of fruit from a source of hot, dry air or the sun until they are dry enough to store at ambient temperature with minimal spoilage.
 Despite its poor re-hydration properties and shrunken appearance, this process requires a short period of time along with controlled humidity and heated air.

 Freeze drying

-Freeze-dried is a special form of drying that removes all moisture and has less effect on the taste of food than normal dehydration.
-Freeze drying is a water removal process commonly used to preserve pear material, the fruit is placed in a vacuum chamber in low heat to increase shelf life.
+Freeze drying is a special form of drying that removes all moisture and has less effect on the taste of food than normal dehydration.
+Freeze drying is a water removal process commonly used to preserve raw plant foods.
+The food is placed in a vacuum chamber at low heat to increase shelf life.
 This process works by freezing the material, then reducing the pressure and adding heat to neutralize the frozen water in the material.
+It may be spray-dried to produce a versatile powder for ingredient applications.

-Unlike the other drying methods, this method allows the dried mango to retain its shape, retain the highest color value, and provide a great rehydration property despite its high costs.
-Foods that contain adequate amounts of water are very easy to work with and will maintain their initial shape after the freeze-drying process is complete.
+Unlike the other drying methods, this method allows a dried plant food to retain its shape, retain the highest color value, and provide a rehydration property.
+Foods that contain adequate amounts of water are easy to work with and maintain their initial shape after the freeze-drying process is complete.